keystonejs/keystone/packages/adapters/README.md

 ## The Field Type <- FieldAdapter Relationship

 Each field type definition contains a mapping from `KeystoneAdapter` to `FieldAdapter` class in `.adapters`.
-The key to this mapping is the `KeystoneAdapter`s `.name` property.
+The key to this mapping is the `KeystoneAdapter`'s `.name` property.

 ```js
 {